Drought tolerance of Kentucky bluegrass

 Others discovered what sod producers and the best golf course superintendents have always known - that bluegrass can do well with reduced amounts of water.
 Homeowners discovered that twice weekly watering "restrictions" would produce healthy bluegrass lawns.
 Even once weekly watering was adequate for all but the warmest summer periods.
 Many bluegrass lawns can survive weeks - even months - without any supplemental irrigation.

-Strongly reconsider the "need" to replace an otherwise healthy bluegrass lawn with an "alternative" grass.
+Before replacing an otherwise healthy bluegrass lawn with an "alternative" grass, do research and talk to experts.
 This is especially relevant in communities that may restrict installation of new plant material.
 Bluegrass is still the best grass species for many of the places where it is now growing - and a drought resistant one at that!

 For more information, see the following Colorado State University Extension fact sheet(s).